 This is like any other edit job and there is nothing sacred about using everything from one clip.
 If necessary, feel free to bring in words and phrases from all of your takes.
 You may find that one little change in inflection or delivery really sells the edit, so use everything at your disposal.
 Sometimes, the visual reference isn’t enough, so play your edit alongside the original take to verify the pace and timing.
 The talent may slur some words and run others together, so listen closely to make sure everything flows well.
 When you’re happy with the edit, export the audio as a WAV file and drop it back into your NLE.
 Slide the new track around until everything matches, then mute the original audio track.
 If all went well, you will have a clean, clear, perfectly synchronized dialog track.

-Not all ADR sessions involve full dialog replacement.
-Sometimes, you're blending existing dialog with bits and pieces from the studio.
+Not all automated dialogue replacement sessions involve full dialog replacement.
+Sometimes, you’re blending existing dialog with bits and pieces from the studio.
 In this situation, do everything possible to replicate the audio from the original shoot.
 Use the same microphone at the same distance and angle if possible.
 This will make the edit transitions smoother and maintain the illusion.
 Finally, your ADR dialog will be somewhat dry and sterile.
 Make sure to record some room tone or other location audio to lay underneath the new dialog track.
 It will cover the fact that the audio was recorded separately and offers another layer of control in mixing for stereo or surround.